marcoantonioni/cp4ba-idp-ldap/README.md

 # cp4ba-idp-ldap

-Utilities for LDAP and IDP configuration in Cloud Pak with Foundational services v4.x
+This repository contains a series of examples and tools for creating and configuring a containerized LDAP server and configuring federated IDP in a IBM Cloud Pak deployed using Foundational services v4.x

 <b>**WARNING**</b>: